⚓ Rhode Island Eviction Notice Laws

 ⏰ No Cure Right

-For violations that constitute an immediate and serious threat to health or safety, Rhode Island allows the landlord to terminate the tenancy without providing a cure period.
-This applies to situations such as:
+For violations constituting an immediate and serious threat to health or safety, Rhode Island allows termination without a cure period:

 • 🔴 Willful destruction or significant damage to the property